Qi-Xian/HW3-GAN-Dissection/README.md

 # homework3-GAN-Dissection

-## Assign
+## To-Do

-1. 10% (Generate images with GANPaint)
+1. Generate images with GANPaint
-2. 20% (Dissect any GAN model and analyze what you find)
+2. Dissect any GAN model and analyze what you find
-3. 20% (Compare with other method)
+3. Compare with other method

 reference: